-- 3.1.1 Collect, collate and store commercial fishery data - Manage the comprehensive commercial logbook program. - Correct erroneous returns, involving contact with fishers when necessary. - Undertake data-entry in association with appropriate error checking procedures. - Maintain databases as required. - Securely store original logbook returns. - 3.1.2 Collect, collate, store and analyse data from market sampling to generate size and age structures for the Tier 1 finfish species - Maintain a two-stage (fish length, fish age) market sampling program for the Tier 1 finfish species that involves measurements from representative samples from fishery catches and collections of otoliths to determine ages of fish. - Age fish from their otoliths using validated ageing protocols and established QA procedures. - Generate age structures from otolith-based age estimates and length frequency distributions using age-length key statistical procedures. - Interpret data on population structure in terms of population dynamics. - 3.1.3 Analyse, integrate and interpret fishery and biological data - Update and run the computer fishery model (WhitEst) with fishery and biological data to provide estimates of output parameters for King George Whiting stocks/management units for the stock assessment. - Assess general performance indicators against reference points to indicate stock status. - Summarise all data and findings on stock status in a comprehensive fishery assessment report. - Summarise annual commercial fishery data for multiple taxa at the biological stock, regional or State-wide scale - Describe key patterns in State-wide fleet dynamics - Stock status, assessment presentations and advice to PIRSA Fisheries and Aquaculture, Industry, the Marine Fishers Association, MSFMAC and the Minister's Recreational Fishing Advisory Council delivered as required.

-3.1.4 Undertake a Strategic Research Project

-• Undertake a Strategic Research Project.
+- 3.1.1 Collect, collate, store and analyse data from market and industry sampling to generate size and age structures for the Tier 1 finfish species - Maintain a two-stage (fish length, fish age) sampling program for the Tier 1 finfish species that involves measurements from representative samples from fishery catches and collections of otoliths to determine ages of fish. - Age fish from their otoliths using validated ageing protocols and established QA procedures. - Generate age structures from otolith-based age estimates and length frequency distributions using age-length key statistical procedures. - Interpret data on population structure in terms of population dynamics. - 3.1.2 Analyse, integrate and interpret fishery and biological data - Update and run GarEst with fishery and biological data to provide estimated model parameters for the Southern Garfish stocks/management units. - Assess general performance indicators against reference points to indicate stock status. - Summarise all data and findings on stock status in a comprehensive fishery assessment report. - Summarise annual commercial fishery data for multiple taxa at the biological stock, regional or State-wide scale. - Describe key patterns in State-wide fleet dynamics. - Provide stock status, assessment presentations and advice to PIRSA Fisheries and Aquaculture, Industry, the Marine Fishers Association and MSFMAC, as required. - Provide project briefs (at the beginning) and progress updates to PIRSA Fisheries and Aquacuture and the Marine Fishers Association, as required. - 3.1.43 Undertake a Strategic Research Project - Undertake a Strategic Research Project.